-(2) The license plate shall be securely fastened so as not to swing, and shall not be covered by any material that obstructs its visibility.
+(2) All license plates shall be securely fastened so as not to swing, and shall not be covered by any material that obstructs their visibility.

 (3) No person to whom a temporary license placard or windshield sticker has been issued for the use of a motor vehicle under section 4503.182 of the Revised Code, and no operator of that motor vehicle, shall fail to display the temporary license placard in plain view from the rear of the vehicle either in the rear window or on an external rear surface of the motor vehicle, or fail to display the windshield sticker in plain view on the rear window of the motor vehicle.
 No temporary license placard or windshield sticker shall be covered by any material that obstructs its visibility.

-(B) Whoever violates this section is guilty of a minor misdemeanor.
+(C)(1) Except as provided in division (C)(2) of this section, whoever violates division (A) of this section is guilty of a minor misdemeanor.